miusoph-isohyet/tern_lsbx89/README.md

 To encode a Brainfuck program into an image file for TernLSB, use:

-`cargo run <inputfn> <brainfuckfn> <outputfn>`
+`python ternlsb.py <inputfn> <brainfuckfn> <outputfn>`

 Replace `<inputfn>` with the image file, `<brainfuckfn>` with the path to the Brainfuck program file, and `<outputfn>` with the desired output image file.

-currently encoding only works in original python with the imaging library, but the rust interpreter does seem to run the original TernLSB files
+currently encoding only works in original python with the imaging library, but the rust interpreter does run TernLSB files